 - Learn how non-profits have responded to shifting funding strategies, economic challenges and the challenging and changing work of constituents in making non-profits succeed.

-- Gain exposure to private and public collaborations in the Kansas City community and evaluate the effectiveness of programs and services.
+- Gain exposure to private and public collaborations in the community and evaluate the effectiveness of programs and services.

 Women in Leadership

-We will introduce participants to women in leadership from different cultures, ethnicities, industries and positions within both the private and public sectors.
+We will introduce participants to women in leadership from different cultures, ethnicity, industries and positions within both the private and public sectors.

 - Be exposed to women leaders with significant public and governmental roles.